jacob-brown/photo_Sync/README.md

 **Solution**: copy photos into a new dir, and have an "already copied list"

 ## To Do
-* What to do with failed copies? - assume they will run the following time???
 * add different extensions depending on file types
+## General Notes
+* when a file fails to run, it is left for the next run to try again

 # Examples
 ## Partial Control - recommended